 Selecting a new manufacturer is one thing, but what about choosing between new products in general?
 It seems like LEDs are on an update schedule that's almost as fast as smartphones.
 Well, we still apply the same principle.

 You can see in the table below two generic products – a contractor grade LED A19 and a professional grade LED A19.
-These are prices similar to what you've find from a major manufacturer, and also what we offer online.
+These are prices similar to what you would find from a major manufacturer, and also what we offer online.

 Comparing LED A19 Bulbs